 Always make sure your puss is comfortable, this will make your life much easier!

 Plan your journey, make sure you have a:

 - A suitable sized pet carrier

-RSPCA Australia advises people to ensure their dog’s restraint is long enough to allow him to stand and lie down, but not so long that he could jump or fall over the edge of the moving vehicle.
+RSPCA Australia advises people to ensure their dog’s restraint is long enough to allow him to stand and lie down.
+Not so long that he could jump or fall over the edge of the moving vehicle.
 Use swivels to attach the restraint to both the vehicle and the dog’s collar to prevent the chain from tangling.

-Also, remember not to drive with your dog in the tray of the ute if he is going to be exposed to extreme weather conditions.
+Remember not to drive with your dog in the tray of the Ute if he is going to be exposed to extreme weather conditions.
 Ute trays can get very hot in the sun and dogs can burn their footpads so please take precautions to protect your pet.

 Consider purchasing a safety-belt restraint so that you can drive with your dog in the cabin of your ute where he is safer, especially in the case of an accident.

 ACT – No